Marquette Bank Awards 61 Scholarships to Local Students

 About Marquette Bank:

-Marquette Bank has 20 banking centers, 2 lending services offices and a corporate administrative center with locations in Chicago, Bolingbrook, Bridgeview, Evergreen Park, Hickory Hills, Lemont, New Lenox, Oak Lawn, Oak Forest, Orland Park, Summit and Tinley Park, Illinois.
-Marquette Bank is a subsidiary of Marquette National Corporation, a diversified financial holding company, and has $2 billion in assets along with a local lending portfolio of almost $1 billion.
+Marquette Bank has banking centers in Chicago, Bolingbrook, Bridgeview, Evergreen Park, Hickory Hills, Lemont, New Lenox, Oak Lawn, Oak Forest, Orland Park, Summit and Tinley Park Illinois.
 Marquette Bank is an Equal Opportunity Lender, Equal Housing Lender and Member FDIC.
-Connect with Marquette Bank on social media on Facebook, Twitter and LinkedIn.
-For more information visit: http://www.emarquettebank.com or call 1-888-254-9500.
+For more information visit: emarquettebank.com or call 1-888-254-9500.